-A mom in Tennessee gave her 11-year-old daughter a lesson in kindness that she will probably remember the rest of her life.
+A mom in Tennessee gave her 11-year-old daughter a lesson in kindness that she will probably remember for the rest of her life.

 The image of a plate of spilled toothpaste became a powerful, viral metaphor for parents of new middle school students this week, as one mom explained how she used the simple household item as a visual lesson to teach her daughter about the power of her words once they are out in the world.